 In America, you can tell a lot about how things are going by how much stuff people are buying.
-On the 12th day of every month, the Census Bureau releases its retail sales report, which tracks changes in the purchase of finished goods.
+Every month, the Census Bureau releases its retail sales report, which tracks changes in the purchase of finished goods.
 Another term for the purchase of finished goods is consumer spending.
 Since consumer spending accounts for two-thirds of all U.S. economic output, it’s an important metric, to say the least.

 Economy Explained: What Is the Consumer Confidence Index and How Does It Affect Me?

 Find Out More: What Is Durable Goods Spending and What Does It Signify?